-Point a browser to http://localhost:8000/admin/login/?next=/ and log in as the super user you just created.
+Point a browser to http://localhost:8000/?edit and log in as the super user you just created.
 Hit "next" and fill out the form to create your first page.
 Afterwards, click Structure on the top of the page.
-Now a heading named Main Content appears.
-This heading symbolizes our main djangoCMS Placeholder.
+A heading named Main Content appears, it symbolizes our main django-CMS Placeholder.